 - Using an automatic dishwasher as much as possible.

-- Using lukewarm water and a mild soap when washing the hands, and always apply a dermatologist-recommended ointment or cream immediately after washing.
+- Using lukewarm water and a mild soap when washing the hands, and always applying a dermatologist-recommended ointment or cream immediately after washing.

-- To keep hands soft and supple, apply the dermatologist-recommended product frequently throughout the day.
+- To keep hands soft and supple, applying the dermatologist-recommended product frequently throughout the day.

-- When outdoors in cool weather, wear gloves to prevent dry, chapped skin.
+- When outdoors in cool weather, wearing gloves to prevent dry, chapped skin.

-- Protect your skin in the same way you would care for a fine silk scarf.
+- Protecting your skin in the same way you would care for a fine silk scarf.

 Before eliminating foods from a child’s diet, be sure to discuss the plan with a Water’s Edge Dermatology practitioner.
 This will help to ensure the child is still receiving proper nutrition.